West Caldwell High School

 West Caldwell High School (WCHS) is a public high school in Lenoir, North Carolina, United States.
 It is a part of the Caldwell County Schools district.

 Athletics

 West Caldwell is a member of the North Carolina High School Athletic Association (NCHSAA) and are classified as a 3A school.
-It is a part of the Western Piedmont 3A/4A Conference.
-The school colors are blue and gold, and its team name are the Warriors.
-Listed below are the different sport teams at West Caldwell:
+The school is a part of the Western Piedmont 3A/4A Conference.
+West Caldwell's school colors are blue and gold, and its team name is the Warriors.
+Sports at West Caldwell include: